cyrilletuzi/angular-async-local-storage/docs/MANUAL_INSTALLATION.md

 export class AppModule {}
 ```

+Note:
-**Must be done at initialization, ie. in `AppModule`, and must not be loaded again in another module.**
+- **must be done at initialization, ie. in `AppModule`, and must not be loaded again in another module**,
+- **never change these options in an app already deployed in production, as all previously stored data would be lost**.
+If you are already using the lib, you should use the [migrations guides](../MIGRATION.md).

 ### Version 6